gslin/emome-pushover/README.md

 # emome-pushover

-Access mobile data usage from emome and send it to pushover.
+Access CHT's mobile data usage from emome and send it to pushover.

 ## License